stefaweb/Q17-Amplifier/Q17-SIGMA-PSU-1.0/README.md

 The Q17-SIGMA-PSU power supply is inspired by Ti Kan's Sigma22 circuit.
 This power supply provides a regulated  up to 60vDC and 3A continuous source (with external heatsinks).
 The voltage drop is less than 6 V (+10V for the original circuit limited to 30V).
 It should be able to power an amplifier board.

 The 2 Oz PCB measures 75x130mm.
-The filter card is external for greater flexibility and versatility.
+The filter board is external for greater flexibility and versatility.

 Version 1.0 published on April 14, 2024.